 With the exception of Shanghai, not a single person born in any of these areas has become the ruling General Secretary of the Communist Party of China or the Premier of the People’s Republic of China.
-And yet, taken together, these areas have a population of almost 600 million people – in other words, close to half of China’s total population, or nearly double the population of the United States.
+And yet, taken together, these areas have a population of almost 600 million people – close to half of China’s total population.
 So, let’s take a brief look at each one of them:

 The Sichuan Basin – Population: 111 million